caugbr/edit-json/README.md

 - `data-json-editor` - Loads the editor for this field (can be empty)
 - `data-target-selector` - Specifies the element containing the JSON
 - `data-schema` - Indicates the JSON Schema to be used
-- `data-title` - Sets the popup title
+- `data-title` - Sets the popup title (must be in textarea/input, even if there is a trigger element)

 ### Example
 ```html